NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/agreements/_index.md

 The events collection is reserved for preservation events on objects (using the [LoC preservation event vocabulary](https://id.loc.gov/vocabulary/preservation/eventType)).
 Role management is an administrative concern and is tracked separately through the roleAssignments collection.

-{{< callout type="info" >}}
+> [!NOTE]
-**Alternative: separate audit log.** Instead of temporal tracking in roleAssignments, role assignments could be simplified to current state only (created on grant, deleted on revocation), with a separate `auditLog` collection recording administrative actions.
+> **Alternative: separate audit log.** Instead of temporal tracking in roleAssignments, role assignments could be simplified to current state only (created on grant, deleted on revocation), with a separate `auditLog` collection recording administrative actions.
+>

-The auditLog would be a generic, append-only collection for documenting administrative actions across the DPS: role grants and revocations, agreement creation and modification, agent registration, Keycloak sync operations, and IE contract changes.
+> The auditLog would be a generic, append-only collection for documenting administrative actions across the DPS: role grants and revocations, agreement creation and modification, agent registration, Keycloak sync operations, and IE contract changes.
 Each entry records an action, timestamp, who performed it, what was acted upon, and the outcome.
+>

-This separates administrative events (what happened to the DPS system) from preservation events (what happened to preserved objects), keeping both collections focused.
+> This separates administrative events (what happened to the DPS system) from preservation events (what happened to preserved objects), keeping both collections focused.
 The trade-off is an additional collection to maintain.
-{{< /callout >}}

 ### DPS as source of truth